avnet-iotconnect/iotc-python-examples/MKBOXPRO_MP157F_Demo/README.md

 This demo uses an [Discovery kit with STM32MP157F MPU](https://www.st.com/en/evaluation-tools/stm32mp157f-dk2.html) to run an IoTConnect program to monitor precise telemetry data in real-time on the IoTConnect cloud platform using AWS.

-For this demo, predictive motor maintenance data is being collected via bluetooth (BLE) from an [STEVAL-PROTEUS1 Industrial Evaluation Sensor](https://www.st.com/en/evaluation-tools/steval-proteus1.html).
-This data includes vibration speed, acceleration, and frequency data that can be used to monitor the health of field machines from anywhere with an internet connection.
+For this demo, various types of sensor data is being collected via bluetooth (BLE) from an [SensorTile.box PRO](https://www.st.com/en/evaluation-tools/steval-mkboxpro.html).
+This data includes readinsg from temperature, air pressure, acceleration, gyroscope, magnetometer, and battery sensors.

 <img src=".//media/image34.png"/>